Finding a cooking school

 In the souks

 The morning started with a walk into the souks.
 The word “souk” comes from the Arabic word for market.
-As it wasn’t our first day in Marrakesh, this was not our first exposure to the souks.
-Even so, it it feels like a new experience each time going into the narrow and lively streets filled with exotic odours and eye-catching stalls with all manner of items for sale.
+As it wasn’t our first day in Marrakesh Morocco, this was not our first exposure to the souks.
+Even so, it feels like a new experience each time to go into the narrow and lively streets filled with exotic odours and eye-catching stalls with all manner of items for sale.
 Not forgetting the crazy motorcycles honking and whizzing past every few seconds.
-After navigating us through the souks, Karima stopped next to a small square with a lot of fresh food stalls, in front of stall that sells chicken.
+After navigating us through the souks, Karima stopped next to a small square with a lot of fresh food stalls, in front of a stall that sells chicken.

 Really really fresh chicken